cykod/Quintus-website/public/guide/scenes.md

 `Q.stage()` might return a null object if that stage doesn't exist, so beware.

-# Inserting objects into a stage
+## Inserting objects into a stage

 The main purpose of a stage is to add sprites to it.
 This is accomplished by passing a sprite to `Stage.insert`:

     var ball = stage.insert(new Q.Ball());

-You'll note the insert method returns the sprite itself, so you can keep a reference to the sprite if you like.
+You'll note the insert method returns the sprite itself, so you can keep a reference to the sprite if you like in a single line.

 You can also pass a second parameter to `Stage.insert` that represents the container sprite.
 This is most often used for UI elements, but if you have sprites that live in a nested hierarchy, you can use containers as well.